The stomach cancer proteome

 TCGA data analysis

-AK4 is a gene associated with unfavourable prognosis in stomach cancer.
+AK4 is a gene associated with an unfavorable prognosis in stomach cancer.
 The best separation is achieved by an expression cutoff at 6.1 fpkm which divides the patients into two groups with 25% 5-year survival for patients with high expression versus 41% for patients with low expression, p-value: 4.87e-4.
-Immunohistochemical staining using an antibody targeting AK4 (HPA049461) shows differential expression pattern in stomach cancer samples.
+Immunohistochemical staining using an antibody targeting AK4 (HPA049461) shows a differential expression pattern in stomach cancer samples.

 Table 1.
-The 20 genes with highest significance associated with unfavourable prognosis in stomach cancer.
+The 20 genes with highest significance associated with an unfavorable prognosis in stomach cancer.

-CLDN7 is a gene associated with favourable prognosis in stomach cancer.
+CLDN7 is a gene associated with a favorable prognosis in stomach cancer.
 The best separation is achieved by an expression cutoff at 48.5 fpkm which divides the patients into two groups with 42% 5-year survival for patients with high expression versus 19% for patients with low expression, p-value: 4.09e-4.
-Immunohistochemical staining using an antibody targeting CLDN7 (HPA014703) shows differential expression pattern in stomach cancer samples.
+Immunohistochemical staining using an antibody targeting CLDN7 (HPA014703) shows a differential expression pattern in stomach cancer samples.

-ANAPC2 is another gene associated with favourable prognosis in stomach cancer.
+ANAPC2 is another gene associated with a favorable prognosis in stomach cancer.
 The best separation is achieved by an expression cutoff at 5.4 fpkm which divides the patients into two groups with 42% 5-year survival for patients with high expression versus 11% for patients with low expression, p-value: 2.87e-4.
-Immunohistochemical staining using an antibody targeting ANAPC2 (CAB018692) shows differential expression pattern in stomach cancer samples.
+Immunohistochemical staining using an antibody targeting ANAPC2 (CAB018692) shows a differential expression pattern in stomach cancer samples.

 Table 2.
-The 20 genes with highest significance associated with favourable prognosis in stomach cancer.
+The 20 genes with highest significance associated with a favorable prognosis in stomach cancer.

 The stomach cancer transcriptome